-- AUMAT 110 Elementary Calculus I OR - AUMAT 111 OR
+- AUMAT 110 Elementary Calculus I - AUMAT 116 Elementary Calculus I (Enriched)

-· AUMAT 116 - Elementary Calculus I (Enriched)
+Students must take EDSE 356 which is normally offered in both the Fall and Winter Terms.

-Note: Students must take EDSE 366 during the term that falls between the IPT and APT.
-It is normally offered in both the Fall and Winter Terms.
-EDSE 366 is not open to students whose major is Biology, General Sciences, Mathematics and Physics, or Physical Sciences; these students must register in EDSE 305, which is normally offered in both the Fall and Winter Terms, or they can register for another EDSE (Minor) provided they meet the course prerequisites.
+EDSE 356 is not open to students whose major is Biological Sciences, Chemistry, General Sciences, Physical Sciences or Physics.
+These students must either choose to register for another EDSE (Minor) provided they meet the course prerequisites, OR register in an additional Education Elective.